wevote/WeVoteCordova/README.md

 For a very simple app, you literally just drop it into Cordova and go, for more complex apps (like ours) there are some changes to be made.
 See [Cordova JavaScript Differences](docs/Cordova%20JavaScript%20Differences.md).

 We use a very thin Apache Cordova wrapper to encapsulate the We Vote React WebApp.
-The WeVoteCordova side is so thin, that all it contains is Apache Cordova, some Documentation, and the iOS and Android config (and possibly a small amount of native code).
+The WeVoteCordova side is so thin, is that all it contains is Apache Cordova, some Documentation, and the iOS and Android config (and possibly a small amount of native code).
 All of the JavaScript and React code, and the libraries that they rely on, remains in the WeVote WebApp.